rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P4_Advanced_Lane_Finding/ReadMe.md

 </table>

 ### 3.2 Gradient Transformation

 The edges can be a good indicator of road lanes.
-The edges/lines can be determined by edge detection algorithm.
-Initial experiments reveal that the Hue-Saturation-Lightness (HSL) color space can be a good choice to detect gradient under different light/enviornmental conditions.
+The edges/lines can be determined by the edge detection algorithm.
+Initial experiments reveal that the Hue-Saturation-Lightness (HSL) color space can be a good choice to detect a gradient under different light/environmental conditions.
 L- and S- channels are used to extract edges [[Reference]](https://medium.com/@vivek.yadav/robust-lane-finding-using-advanced-computer-vision-techniques-mid-project-update-540387e95ed3#.qc1y9h6y0).

-Sobel filters is one of the popular filter used to extract lines/edges in an image via convolution operations.
+Sobel filters is one of the popular filters used to extract lines/edges in an image via convolution operations.
 The horizontal and vertical edges can be extracted using Sobel filters in X/Y directions and later combined to obtain lane lines.

-The following snippet extract lines using Sobel filters.
+The following snippet extracts lines using Sobel filters.
 ```python
 #%% Implement thresholding pipeline to detect lanes using gradient